 And I couldn’t be happier with how it turned out.
 Not only can we hear the beautiful sound of trickling water from the kitchen, but it also fills up that space and provides curb appeal at the same time.

-If your drum has been used before, clean it our first.
+If your drum has been used before, clean it out first.
 We’ll be cutting a hole in the top of the drum and trust me the spark will fly.
 Place the prep bowl or basin upside down on the drum and trace around it.
-Measure the lip of your bowl, ours is 1 cm or 1/2″ wide and use that measurement to draw a second line inside the first one as shown below.
+Measure the lip of your bowl.
+Ours is 1 cm or 1/2″ wide, and use that measurement to draw a second line inside the first one as shown below.
 This will be the actual cutting line.

 Make sure to wear protective gear.
 Those sparks really do fly everywhere.